ricardomm7/leaflink/docs/sprintB/us008/04.tests-and-implementation/Readme.md

         assertTrue(result.isEmpty());
     }

-** Test 5:** Returns a list of vehicles needing maintenance when there are vehicles in the repository that require maintenance.
+**Test 2:** Returns a list of vehicles needing maintenance when there are vehicles in the repository that require maintenance.

     @Test
     public void test_vehicles_needing_maintenance() {